sitempels/Inception/README.md

 - Bash
 - Openssl

-Any ports you use in the VM need to be open in your hyperviser
+Any ports used in the VM to communicate with th world need to be open in your hypervisor.

 **Virtual Machine User**

 The user need:
 - Account and password
-- Root/sudo access rigths
+- root/sudo access rights

 ### Installation